frvidal/workspace-skyline/projects/controlled-rising-skyline/README.md

 On the top right corner of the skyline, two buttons, with one up and one down arrays, allow the end-user to zoom-in, or zoom-out the view.

 A panel control is associated with the skyline.
-You will be able to :
+With this panel, you will be able to :

 * Pause, and restart the animation.
 * Accelerate or decelate the animation